Popcorn-Factory/Arsonist-RoR2/README.md

 ## Latest Update

 - 1.0.1 -> Some bug fixes and balances
-    - Slight visual changes
+    - Slight visual/audio changes
         - Heat gauge text now vibrates on overheat.
-        - Overheat overlay changed dependant on Primary selected.
+        - Overheat overlay color changed dependant on Primary selected.
+        - Doubled Attenuation range (100 -> 200) on all sounds.`
     - Bug fixes
         - Changed Flinch animation to Additive instead of Override.
         - Changing Priority on moves so Primary is overrided if Secondary is pressed.
         - Added a suicide button (Default off, turn on and press 9 in game.)
-        - Fixing issue where flare tries to apply damage to the already dead body of an enemy causing an error.
+        - Fixing issue where flare tries to apply damage to the already dead body of an enemy causing an NRE.
         - Fixing NRE on Flare shot due to some boilerplate code that adds an effect component when it didn't need one.
     - Balance Changes
         - Health Growth from 15 -> 40 per level